klukva-codes/Blog/README.md

 ## 👤 Admin Access

 The first registered user becomes the admin.
-Admin users see extra options: create new post, edit, delete.
+Admin users see extra options: create new post, edit, delete

 ---